Ready to ship out? Read this first.

-Putting down roots is harder than traveling.
+Putting down roots can be harder than traveling.
 According to a 2016 survey conducted by InterNations, a global networking and data platform for expatriates, these are some of the countries most and least welcoming of foreign residents.

 Of the 67 countries surveyed, Taiwan swept top honors in the quality of life department.
 Expats report feeling safe and pleased with their work-life balance.